SebastianGamroth/TicTacToe_v3/README.md

 # TicTacToe_v3

-This is a practical example of TicTacToe.
+This is an example of TicTacToe.